Inflectra/spira-documentation/docs/Spira-User-Manual/Inflectra-Ai-In-Spira.md

     - Task details page
     - Risk details page

+- **List pages**: Inflectra.ai can generate content based on a selected list of artifacts on its list page.
+This content can either augment the artifact or create new artifacts.

+    - Requirement list page (hierarchical)
+    - Requirement list page (sortable)

 ### Tagging AI generated content
 Any new artifact created by Inflectra.ai will have the tag "ai-generated" added to it automatically.